 Harnessing Muscle Memory to Improve Performance

 - Allow yourself time to recover: Neural and cellular adaptation processes require time to rest so that the body can properly integrate this new information.
-Taking the time to recover and take care of your joints and tendons is essential to avoid injuries.
+Taking the time to recover and take care of your joints and tendons is essential to avoid injury.

 A concrete example of the importance of muscle memory is the ability of gymnasts to perform complex routines with great precision and optimal coordination.